 It is exciting to realize that the American Society for Photobiology (ASP) is 25 years old.
-I won't trouble you with all of the early history , but a few comments might be of interest.
-When I began studying the photochemistry of the nucleic acids, I didn't know much about photobiology, and didn't know many photobiologists.
+I won't trouble you with all of the early history, but a few highlights and comments might be of interest.
+When I began studying the photochemistry of the nucleic acids, I didn't know much about photobiology and didn't know many photobiologists.
 I thought that it would be rewarding to get together with other photobiologists in the San Francisco Bay Area, so in 1962 I started the Northern California Photobiology and Photochemistry Group (1962-1974).
-For those who could get away from work early, we had dinner at a local restaurant, and then moved to a classroom at Stanford for the lecture.
+Those of us who could get away from work early had dinner at a local restaurant and then moved to a classroom at Stanford for the lecture.

-I learned two very important lessons from running this group for several years.
-(1) Don't expect a lot of help in running a group.
-(2) If you organize the meeting and send out the announcements, people will come.
-These two lessons gave me the courage later to start ASP in the face of considerable opposition.
+I learned two very important lessons during the several years that I ran this group: (1) Don't expect a lot of help in running a group.
+(2) If you organize a meeting and send out the announcements, people will come.
+These two lessons would later give me the courage to start ASP in the face of considerable opposition.

-I tried to stimulate the formation of other regional photobiology groups.
 The Northeast Photobiology Group was started in 1967, with Farrington Daniels, Jr. as its first President.
-Failing to find a suitable home, this group only met for three years (1967-1970).
+Failing to find a suitable home, this group only met for 3 years (1967-1970).
 John Jagger started the South Central Photobiology Group in 1969.
 It met for 8 years (1969-1977).

-In 1969, the Biophysical Society modified its Bylaws to permit the formation of specialized subgroups, so I started the Photochemistry and Photobiology Subgroup of the Biophysical Society (1970-1978).
-We met for a full day session on the day before the regular meeting started.
-This group was very successful, and even continued for several years after ASP was started.
+In 1969, the Biophysical Society modified its bylaws to permit the formation of specialized subgroups, so I started the Photochemistry and Photobiology Subgroup of the Biophysical Society (1970-1978).
+We met the day before the regular meeting began.
+This group was very successful and continued for several years after ASP was started.

-The one other photobiology group in the U.S. was the Committee on Photobiology of the National Research

-Council of the National Academy of Sciences (1952-1981).
+The only other photobiology group in the U.S. at that time was the Committee on Photobiology of the National Research Council of the National Academy of Sciences (1952-1981).
 This Committee was started in 1952 to serve as the U.S. Section of the International Association for Photobiology (AIP).
-The Committee on Photobiology was mainly responsible for raising travel money for U.S. scientists to attend AIP meetings, and even ran the AIP meeting at Dartmouth in 1968.
+The Committee on Photobiology was responsible for raising travel money for U.S. scientists to attend AIP meetings and also hosted the AIP meeting at Dartmouth in 1968.

 When I became Chairman of this Committee in 1970, it was totally out of grant funds.
-I soon found that our Committee was due money for one meeting a year from the Office of the Foreign Secretary of the National Academy of Sciences, but I had trouble getting the Division of Biology and Agriculture to accept this money on behalf of our Committee.
-There were a lot of other administrative road blocks put in my way, so I went to talk to Dr. Philip Handler, President of the National Academy of Sciences.
-He agreed that my requests were reasonable and proper, and said that he would see to it that the administrative obstacles were removed, and he also helped me obtain a travel grant for the Committee from the National Science Foundation.
+I finally found that our Committee was due money for one meeting a year from the Office of the Foreign Secretary of the National Academy of Sciences, but I had trouble getting the Division of Biology and Agriculture of the National Research Council to accept this money on our behalf.
+There were a lot of other administrative road blocks put in my way, so I went to talk to Dr. Philip Handler, then President of the National Academy of Sciences.
+He agreed that my requests were reasonable and proper and said that he would see to it that the administrative obstacles were removed, and he also helped me obtain a travel grant for the Committee from the National Science Foundation.

 It now seemed as if we could really start doing something for photobiology other than just coordinating U.S. activities for AIP meetings.
 However, I was wrong!
-Many of the administrative obstacles were not removed, so it became very clear to me that if we wanted to do anything for photobiology in the U.S. that we would have to get out of the National Research Council, and start our own society.
+Many of the administrative obstacles were not removed, so it became very clear to me that if we wanted to advance photobiology in the U.S., we would have to get out of the National Research Council and start our own society.